Analyze changes across Puppet runs

 You can view additional details by clicking on the failed item in the detail pane.
 The detail pane now shows the failure, as well as the specifics of the failure, including the config version associated with the run and the specific line of code and manifest where the error occured.

 You can find out from the error what caused the failure, such as the manifest trying to set an owner of a file resource to a non-existent user on the intended platform.
 Then, you know the cause of the failure and which line of which manifest you need to edit to resolve the issue.
+Click View run report to view additional details about the Puppet run during which this event took place.

 Use the class, node, and resource views to focus on the information you need.
 For example, if you’re concerned about a failed service, say Apache or MongoDB, you can start by looking into failed resources or classes.
 If you’re experiencing a geographic outage, you might start by drilling into failed node events.